 For the short biography, click here.

 Changing techno from within, Stefan Goldmann has created his uniquely own form of contemporary art music.
-Neither constrained by the limits of electronic club music functionality nor by those of academicism, his work topics range from addressing micro details of production to developing macro concepts, exposing terminal points of entire genres, formal characteristics or technical formats.
-His investigation into remixing might serve as an example here, including both, a remix that does not change the score at all while cutting up dozens of recordings (Stravinsky: Le Sacre Du Printemps), and one that replaces every sound bit until the original work is no longer present except for a ghostly structural shadow (Fennesz: Remiksz).
-In his remix of Santiago Salazar’s Arcade a traditional Japanese ensemble breaks out of the track’s arrangement and takes over in order to remain on its own – the roles of ‘sample’ (source) and ‘track’ (destination) being reversed midway.
-His own work Input remains deliberately unreleased, but has so far been remixed into scores for ensemble by seven different composers.
+Neither constrained by the limits of electronic club music’s functionality nor by those of academic composition, his work topics range from micro details of production to macro concepts, exposing terminal points of entire genres, formal characteristics or technical formats.
+His investigation into remixing might serve as an example, including both, a remix that does not change the work’s score at all while cutting up dozens of recordings (Stravinsky: Le Sacre Du Printemps), and one that replaces every sound bit until the original is no longer present except for a ghostly structural shadow (Fennesz: Remiksz).
+In his remix of Santiago Salazar’s ‘Arcade‘ a traditional Japanese ensemble breaks out of the track’s arrangement and takes over in order to remain on its own – the roles of sample (source) and track (destination) being reversed midway.
+His own work ‘Input‘ remains deliberately unreleased, but has so far been remixed into scores for ensemble by seven different composers.

-The scope of his work seems vast, yet it is all derived from the core parameters of techno: grid, loop, sample, edit, carrier, track.
-Unified by a sharp focus in defining distinct aesthetic phenomena, seemingly disparate outings turn out to form a cohesive, almost hermetic body of work: What are the inner workings of electronic music and which formal devices can be extracted out of techno and re-applied to wider contexts – these are the two main lines of inquiry Stefan Goldmann has followed decisively.
+The scope of his work may seem vast, yet it all is ultimately derived from the core parameters of techno: grid, loop, sample, edit, track.
+Unified by a sharp focus on defining distinct aesthetic phenomena and an evolutionary approach to forming ever new variants within techno, seemingly disparate outings form a highly cohesive, almost hermetic body of work: What are the inner workings of electronic music?
+Which formal devices can be extracted from techno and re-applied to wider contexts, and vice versa?
+These are the main lines of inquiry Stefan Goldmann has followed decisively.

-For this reason, DJing straight-up club sets is an activity pursued with the same rigor as collaborating with ensembles, choreographers, visual artists, film makers and improvisors or conceiving performance formats such as Berghain’s Elektroakustischer Salon (a now regular events series at Berlin’s emblematic music venue).
-The desire to reach beyond the obvious becomes as important as the need to move on rather than to dwell on the same limited subject repeatedly.
+For this reason, DJing straight-up techno sets is an activity pursued with the same rigor as collaboration with ensembles, choreographers, visual artists and film makers or conceiving performance formats such as Berghain’s Elektroakustischer Salon and curating the Berlin Philharmonic’s Strom and f(t) festival at Radialsystem in Berlin.
+The desire to reach beyond the obvious becomes as important as the need to move on rather than to dwell on the same limited subjects repeatedly.

-After releasing for labels such as Perlon, Classic, Ovum, Cocoon and Innervisions, Stefan Goldmann’s label Macro, founded in 2007 with Finn Johannsen, built a group of peers rather than gathering artistic followers.
-For instance, Macro has become the home of Elektro Guzzi, the preeminent group of creating techno in realtime through live instruments.
-Macro has also released music by artists with a long track record and strong standing of their own, such as KiNK, Patrick Cowley, Peter Kruder and Oliver Ho’s Raudive project, as well as discovering new talent such as KUF and L’estasi Dell’oro.
-Showcasing the work of individuals covering different areas of a greater whole at benchmark levels is the beauty of Macro’s label policy.
-Live, these constellations have been presented at label events in Berlin, London, Paris, Vienna, Tokyo and many other cities.
-With Macro, Stefan Goldmann has created a context and outlet for his ever moving targets.
+After releasing highly influential reductionist tracks for labels such as Perlon, Classic and Innervisions, Stefan Goldmann founded Macro in 2007 with Finn Johannsen.
+The label has released music by artists with a long track record and standing of their own such as KiNK, Patrick Cowley and Oliver Ho’s Raudive project, and has excelled with presenting the work of new artists such as Elektro Guzzi, KUF, rRoxymore, L’estasi Dell’oro and Vladimir Dubyshkin.
+Showcasing the work of individuals offering distinctly different viewpoints of a greater whole is at the core of Macro’s label policy.
+Live, these constellations have been presented at label events in Berlin, London, Paris, New York and Tokyo.

-Stefan Goldmann has held artist residencies at Villa Kamogawa in Kyoto (2012) and at Villa Aurora in LA (2017).
-His texts on digitisation, the aesthetics of electronic music and the social psychology of music are among the most discussed contributions to these topics in recent years and have been translated into several languages.
-His first book Presets was published by The Bookworm (London) in 2015 and is currently available in its third edition.
-He is a co-author of Berghain’s book, Art in the Club (Hatje Cantz, 2015).
-He has been a guest lecturer at Berlin’s Universität der Künste, DAAD Tokyo, Folkwang University Essen, Siestes Electroniques Toulouse, Hochschule der Künste Bern and for Goethe Institut.
-Currently, he also writes a bi-monthly column for Berghain‘s flyer program.
+Stefan Goldmann has been a fellow of Villa Kamogawa in Kyoto (2012), Villa Aurora in Los Angeles (2017) Casa Baldi in Olevano Romano (2022) and the Tarabya Cultural Academy of Istanbul (2023), with further artist residencies in Cusco (Peru), Matsudo (Japan) and Thessaloniki (Greece).
+His texts on digitisation and the aesthetics of electronic music have been among the most discussed contributions to these topics.
+His first book ‘Presets‘ was published by Bookworm (London) in 2015 and is currently available in its fourth edition.
+He is a co-author of ‘Berghain 10: Art in the Club‘ (Hatje Cantz, 2015) and wrote a regular column for Berghain‘s flyer program from 2011 until 2020.
+As a guest lecturer he has taught at Berlin’s Universität der Künste, Folkwang University Essen, Hochschule der Künste Bern, IED Roma, DAAD Tokyo and for Goethe Institut in Bulgaria, Honduras, Japan, Moldova, Mongolia and Sweden.